Scenic Autumn Drives in Colorado With a Destination

 Destination: South Park City Museum in Fairplay, Colorado

-Accessible either from I70 at Georgtown, or via Grant at US 285, this 23-mile alpine route takes you through Pike and Arapahoe National Forests.
+Accessible either from I70 at Georgetown, or via Grant at US 285, this 23-mile alpine route takes you through Pike and Arapahoe National Forests.
 My recommendation is to start in Georgetown with a delicious breakfast at The Happy Cooker.

 After breakfast, take this lovely fall drive to the town of Grant, where you will turn right on US 285 and take the highway 15 minutes to the top of Kenosha Pass.
-At the top of the pass you get a breathtaking view of the South Park area.
+At the top of the pass, you get a breathtaking view of the South Park area.
 I’ve seen it often because my in-laws have a home outside of Fairplay, Colorado.
-It’s a truly gorgeous scene at any time of year, but during autumn the mountain and valley glow with huge groves of yellow aspens.
+It’s a truly gorgeous scene at any time of year, but during autumn the mountain and valley glow with huge groves of yellow aspen.